navix/icong/README.md

 ### Color

-Ikong does not apply any additional changes to the `sgv` code or to the wrappers.
+Icong does not apply any additional changes to the `sgv` code or to the wrappers.
 You need to manage colors yourself.

 I prefer to change `fill` attribute in the `svg` from particular color to `currentColor`.

 ### Size

 Icons are too different: in sizes, proportions, boldness etc. Then we need to place them in very different environments.

 A non-generalized solution works good here, I prefer to define `svg` sizes in CSS.

 You always can create a wrapper component or directive that will solve exactly your issue.